thiago132000/ecofsp/wp-content/plugins/wp-asset-clean-up/readme.txt

 Plugin works with WordPress Multisite Network enabled!

 > <strong>Asset CleanUp Pro</strong><br />
-> This plugin is the lite version of Asset CleanUp Pro that comes with more benefits including managing assets (CSS & JS files) on all WordPress pages, apply "async" and "defer" attributes on loaded JavaScript files which would boost the speed score even higher, move the loading location of CSS/JS files (from HEAD to BODY to reduce render-blocking or vice-versa if you need specific files to trigger earlier) and premium support. <a href="https://gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_quote">Click here to purchase Asset CleanUp Pro!</a>
+> This plugin is the lite version of Asset CleanUp Pro that comes with more benefits including managing assets (CSS & JS files) on all WordPress pages, unloading plugins site-wide or via Regex(es), apply "async" and "defer" attributes on loaded JavaScript files which would boost the speed score even higher, move the loading location of CSS/JS files (from HEAD to BODY to reduce render-blocking or vice-versa if you need specific files to trigger earlier) and premium support. <a href="https://www.gabelivan.com/items/wp-asset-cleanup-pro/?utm_source=wp_org_lite&utm_medium=inside_quote">Click here to purchase Asset CleanUp Pro!</a>

 = NOTES =
 People that have tested the plugin are so far happy with it and I want to keep a good reputation for it.
 In case something is not working for you or have any suggestions, please write to me on the forum and I will be happy to assist you. **BEFORE rating this plugin**, please check the following post http://chrislema.com/theres-wrong-way-give-plugin-feedback-wordpress-org/ and then use your common sense when writing the feedback :)

 = GO PRO =
 * Unload CSS/JS files on all WordPress pages including Categories, Tags, Custom Taxonomy (e.g. WooCommerce product category), 404 Not Found, Date & Author Archives, Search Results)
+* Unload targeted plugins site-wide or via Regex(es), thus resulting in not only their CSS/JS stripped, but also their backend PHP code, HTML output printed via wp_head() or wp_footer() action hooks, cookies that are set, etc.)
 * Defer CSS by appending it to the BODY to load it asynchronously (Render blocking CSS delays a web page from being visible in a timely manner)
 * Move JavaScript files from HEAD to BODY and vice-versa (CSS files moved to the BODY are automatically deferred)
 * Defer JavaScript loaded files (by applying "defer" attribute to any enqueued JS file)